 To this end, I begin by showing that competition alone is not responsible for reporting errors.
-In particular, if the ex-post cost of errors is relatively small -because consumers are less aware or critical of them -even a monopolist will fake.
+In particular, if the ex-post cost of error is relatively small -because consumers are less aware or critical of them -even a monopolist will fake.
 Such errors are driven by a firm's inability to commit to a reporting strategy: a firm is tempted fake after its credibility has been assessed.
-This is due to a moral hazard problem: consumers cannot observe whether a firm is faking, and thus there is no direct punishment for doing so.
+This is due thte fact that firms cannot observe whether a firm is faking, and thus the firm is not directly punished for doing so.
 I substaniate the notion that a lack of commitment causes errors by proving that a firm who can commit will always report truthfully, and thus never err.

 I then show that competition exacerbates errors, and does so through two separate channels.
-First, competition can give rise to a preemptive motive in equilibrium.
-Namely, firms have an incentive to speed up their reporting in order to beat out competitors.
-This incentive for speed induces firms to fake, and is thus responsible for reporting errors.
+First, competition can give rise to a preemptive motive in equilibrium: firms have an incentive to speed up their reporting in order to beat out competitors.
+This incentive for speed induces firms to fake and thus err.
 Second, competition causes errors through another, less obvious channel: observational learning.
 When one firm reports a story, other firms become more confident that the story is true.
+This increased confidence in turn yields firms more likely to fake.
+I thus find that observational learning exacerbates errors not by giving rise to them in the first place, but by causing existing errors to propagate through the market.